KeyboardKit/website/pages/app/privacy-policy.md

 Whenever this policy mentions "personal data", it refers to data that directly or indirectly may be used to identify you as an individual.
 Whenever this policy mentions "anonymous data", it refer to data that can not be used to identify you as an individual.

 This policy may be updated when new features are added to the app.
-Whenever that happens, we will mention it in the release notes, so that you have the chance to review the updated policy before installing the update.
+Whenever that happens, it will be mentioned it in the release notes, so that you have the chance to review the updated policy before installing the update.

 ## Overview